Overview

 Top Places to Visit

-Highlights include the Taj Mahal (Agra), Jaipur’s palaces, Kerala backwaters, Varanasi’s ghats, Ladakh’s high plains, Goa’s beaches and the Sundarbans mangroves.
-Each region offers unique landscapes and experiences.
+Highlights include the Taj Mahal (Agra), Jaipur's palaces, Kerala backwaters, Varanasi's ghats, Ladakh's high plains, Goa's beaches and the Sundarbans mangroves.
+Each destination offers unique experiences and breathtaking views.